Ralston Creek (Colorado): History

-The first documented discovery of gold in the Rocky Mountain region occurred in June 1850, when Lewis Ralston, a Georgia prospector headed for the California gold fields, dipped his sluice pan into this stream near its mouth at Clear Creek.
-Ralston found about 1/4 ounce (6 g) of gold worth about five dollars.
-Ralston's companions named the stream Ralston's Creek in his honor, but they all left the next morning, drawn by the lure of the California gold fields.
+The first documented discovery of gold in the Rocky Mountain region occurred on June 22, 1850, when Lewis Ralston, a Georgia prospector traveling with a party headed for the California gold fields, dipped his sluice pan into a small stream near its confluence with Clear Creek.
+He found about ¼ troy ounce (8 g) of gold, then worth about five dollars (about $550 USD today.)
+While Ralston was elated, the rest of the party was unimpressed and continued on to California the next morning.
+Ralston continued panning for gold, but after a few days gave up and caught up with his party.
+The site of Lewis Ralston's gold discovery now lies along Ralston Creek in the City of Arvada's Gold Strike Park.

-In the spring of 1858, William Green Russell and his brothers searched the creek for gold.
-Later in the year, Lewis Ralston brought another group of prospectors back to the site of his first discovery.
+In 1858, Ralston brought another group of prospectors back to the site of his 1850 discovery.
+Ralston and most of the miners gave up after a few days, but several miners found gold upstream along the South Platte River.

 In 2010 officials discovered that the defunct Schwartzwalder uranium mine was contaminating groundwater near the reservoir, threatening the Denver water supply with concentrations of uranium some 1000 times the human health standard.
 The owners of the mine, Cotter Corp., rerouted the Ralston Creek around the mine site after uranium levels of between 40 and 50 parts per billion were discovered in the creek, greater than the 30 ppb federal drinking water standard.
 Cotter hopes the rerouting will be temporary while it cleans the contaminated mine using bioremediation.